-Curcumin’s anti-cancer effects are extensive.
-It seems to affect numerous transcription factors, enzymes, angiogenesis, and molecular targets.
-A great, very detailed summary of all of its cellular targets is presentedhere, in an article published by the National Institute of Health.
+When it comes to cancer, the healing properties of curcumin are broad.
+It seems to affect numerous transcription factors, enzymes, angiogenesis ( the birth of blood vessels that feed tumors), and molecular targets.
+A very detailed summary of all of its cellular targets is presented here, in an article published by the National Institute of Health.

-Turmeric’s effect on Ulcerative Colitis, a type of chronic inflammation in the bowel, has also been studied.
-In one study, people who took turmeric for their ulcerative colitis had much lower relapse rates at 6 months than those who took a placebo.
+Turmeric’s effect on quiescent Ulcerative Colitis, a type of chronic inflammation in the bowel, has also been studied.
+In a randomized controlled trial, people who took turmeric for their ulcerative colitis had much lower relapse rates at 6 months than those who took a placebo.

-Research exists that suggest turmeric prevents LDL from building up in our arteries, thus preventing atherosclerosis and decreasing our chances of developing heart disease.
+Research exists that suggest turmeric helps prevent the oxidation of LDL, thus lowering the risk of atherosclerosis ( clogged arteries) and decreasing our chances of developing heart disease.
 Turmeric also appears to stop platelets from clumping together, thus decreasing our chances of clot formation.
-Keep in mind, however, that its anti-platelet effect may prolong bleeding.
+Keep in mind that its anti-platelet effect may prolong bleeding, something one needs to remember if he/she gets hurt or cuts him/herself.

-A small controlled study showed that turmeric was as effective as steroids, potent anti-inflammatory drugs, at controlling uveitis in the eye.
-There are also numerous studies to suggest that turmeric plays a preventive role in cancer prevention, particularly prostate, breast, skin and colon, although more research needs to be conducted to say that definitively, and I certainly wouldn’t recommend ditching your prescribed medication for turmeric.
+A small study showed that turmeric was as effective as steroids, potent anti-inflammatory drugs, at controlling uveitis in the eye.
+There are also numerous studies to suggest that turmeric’s healing properties play a preventive role in cancer prevention, particularly prostate, breast, skin and colon, although more research needs to be conducted to say that definitively.
+I wouldn’t recommend ditching your prescribed medication for turmeric, but adding it to your diet isn’t a bad thing.

 There is research suggesting that turmeric helps prevent Alzheimers disease, as it seems to directly combat the amyloid plaques that build up in brains of those suffering from Alzhemiers disease.
-One study out of UCLA suggested turmeric has a synergistic effect when taken with fish oil that improves cognition.
+A small study out of UCLA suggested turmeric and fish oil had a synergistic effect that improved cognition.
 Of course, this study was conducted in mice, not humans, and mice have less “glucouronidation” than humans.
-That means that when humans digest turmeric, more of it is combined with an acid that makes it less likely to cross the blood-brain barrier and effect the brain at all.
-(In simple terms, Glucourondiation is just the addition of an acid group, but this particular metabolic process is why it is hard to translate mouse studies into human studies, especially studies particular for the brain.)
+That means that when humans digest turmeric, more of it is combined with an acid that makes it less likely to cross the blood-brain barrier and affect the brain at all. ( Glucourondiation is the addition of an acid group, but this particular metabolic process is why it is hard to translate mouse studies into human studies, especially studies about the brain.)

 Another study suggested turmeric induced neurogenesis in the hippocampus.
-Research has shown that depressed people have depleted neurons in this area of the brain, so it is possible that turmeric prevents depression.
+Research has shown that depressed people have depleted neurons in this area of the brain, so could it be possible that turmeric helps prevent depression?
+Maybe.
+It’s a hypothesis worth a study.

 As a word of caution, there are noted turmeric-drug interactions, which is why you should always ask your doctor if it is okay to supplement with turmeric.
-Especially check in with your doctor if you are on one of the medications turmeric interacts with!
+Especially check in with your doctor if you are on one of the medications turmeric interacts with.
 Turmeric can interact with clotting medication and blood-thinning medications ( Coumadin, Plavix, Aspirin) and increase the risk of bleeding.
-Turmeric can decrease the effectiveness of drugs prescribed for heartburn, like Tagamet, Pepcid, Zantac, Nexium, because it increases stomach acid production.
 It has also been shown to have a hypoglycemic effect, so it may increase the effectiveness of diabetes medication, and therefore increase the risk of a hypoglycemic episode.
+But for the most part, it’s a very safe herb.